 Maybe it’s because most of the things I make day to day are websites the get stale after a year or two and become useless after about five, but it’s really interesting to think that I am using something someone made over 100 years ago.

 I had a lot of trouble finding plans that I liked for this.
 Originally, I had wanted to make a simpler version of a changing table that I had found online here.
 My wife wasn’t a fan of the open design because she thought it would look messy when it was full.
 I then looked around at plans online and decided to make a split dresser with drawers on one half and a section for hanging clothes on the other.
-I’m glad she said something because this is a lot more practical for us, especially since what we really needed was storage for clothes.
+I’m glad she said

 I found a few designs, but none that worked exactly, I decided to roughly follow this design, but substitute dowels to hold the panels together and box joints for the drawers.
 I also made the changing pad holder a separate piece and just attached it with mending plates in the back so that once we don’t need it anymore we can take it off and just use it as a dresser.